Arizona Leisure - Vacation Guide

 The Gila Monster is the only venomous lizard in the USA.
 It is also the largest lizard in the country.
 Reaching a length of up to 2 feet weighing a maximum of 5 pounds it is quite colorful.
 The Gila has a prominent black body with patterns of bright orange, yellow and pink.
 They are naturally lethargic and spend more than 95% of their lives in underground burrows.

-Consider yourself lucky is you see one of these beautiful animals.
+Consider yourself lucky if you see one of these beautiful animals.
 They are rarely seen and considered a threatened species.
 Bites from Gila monsters are very uncommon.
 Its venom is fairly mild, yet can be very painful requiring medical treatment.
 Unlike rattlesnakes that inject venom, a Gila Monster latches on to victims and chew to create open wounds.
 Neurotoxins are emitted through grooves within their teeth.

 Arizona Centipede

-Picture of Arizona CentipedeArizona Giant Desert Centipede.
+Arizona giant desert centipedeArizona Giant Desert Centipede.
 Creative Commons

 There are many species of centipedes and two varieties inhabit Arizona.
 They are long and flat with many body segments.
 Each body segment has a pair of legs, hence the name "centipede".
 They are venomous but some more so than others.
 Their sting is not considered life threatening but can cause severe pain and if you suspect you've been bitten, seek medical assistance.